 Traveling alone in what appears to be the aftermath of the breakdown of American society, DAVID weaves through the destruction of the rural northeast, desperate for respite from his debilitating mental and physical conditions.
 Deep in the wilds, he unites with PLINY, a veteran fixed on exposing the culprit of America’s demise.
-Allied through their convictions, they embark on a rough, off-the-beaten-path mission to the town of Hadley.
+Allied through their convictions, they embark on a rough, o-the-beaten-path mission to the town of Hadley.
 There they plan to join the ranks of their fellow patriots in the revolution against the government program that has contaminated our water.

 Through a series of found footage material, we meet JENNIFER, a content marketing manager at a laboratory.
 Jennifer discovers that her employer is covering up the contamination of a waterway by a powerful client to protect their profits and reputation.
 Making her own journey homeward, she must decide between her career or blowing the whistle on a potential ecological nightmare.

 With the obelisk in Hadley serving as their signal-fire, David, Pliny, and Jennifer navigate their way towards the truth.
 Battling the ramifications of a seemingly destroyed social order, David and Pliny crash headlong into Jennifer, revealing the film’s twist.
 Fueled by conspiracy theories and half-truths, our post-apocalyptic heroes have been traveling through contemporary America on a pizzagate-esque incursion, entirely lost in their own constructed reality.

 Ultimately, The Obelisk shows us the tragedy of misinformation, manipulation, and the consequence of seeing only what we want.